Middlesbrough will come back stronger after play-offs disappointment, assures John Obi Mikel | Goal.com

 Middlesbrough will come back stronger after playoffs disappointment, assures John Obi Mikel

-John Obi Mikel has admitted that Middlesbrough fell short of his expectation of an automatic Premier League promotion or a Championship playoff spot.
+John Obi Mikel looks back at how Middlesbrough fell short of an automatic Premier League promotion or a Championship playoff spot.

 The Nigeria midfielder joined the Teesside outfit in January as a free agent, with Tony Pulis’ side six points off the summit of the log.

-And after a bright start on his return to England, a run of six consecutive defeats denied Middlesbrough one of the four playoff spots, with an automatic Premier League place out of view.
+And after a bright start on his return to England, a run of six consecutive defeats denied Middlesbrough one of the four playoff spots.

 “What I expected was to be in the playoffs or automatic promotion,” Mikel told Northern Echo .